MartaRende/StratusDetection/README.md

 - **training.py**
     Manages the training process, including data preparation, splitting into train/validation/test sets, and transforming data into tensors (made in  `data_loader.py`).
     At the end of training, this script creates a subfolder inside the `models/` directory named `model_n`, where `n` is the next available model number.
-This folder contains the trained model (`model.pth`), the model architecture (`model.py`), the test data used, loss graph, and several files useful for inference.
+This folder contains the trained model weights (`model.pth`), the model architecture (`model.py`), the test data used, loss graph, and several files useful for inference.

 - **prepareData.py**
     Contains classes and functions for preparing and validating input data (images and meteorological data) for training.